djmorton42/wallgen/README.txt

 Wall Generator Source

+Wall Generator is a tool for generating wall art files for DungeonCraft, a modern open-source version of Forgotten Realms Unlimited Adentures by SSI.

 Wall Generator is licensed under the Simplified BSD License.
 Please see the /etc/licenses/wallgen-license.txt file for more details.

 Wall Generator is build using Apache Maven 3.
 Apache Maven 2 should also build the software correctly.